elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 With our configuration finished, we now have the ability to write Elm code in our `lib/platform/web/elm` folder.
-That will automatically be compiled into JavaScript using our minimal Brunch configuration, and then the resulting Elm application will be inserted into our Phoenix application on the home page (`lib/platform/web/templates/page/index.html.eex`).
+That will automatically be compiled into JavaScript using our minimal Brunch configuration, and then the resulting Elm application will be inserted into our Phoenix application on our `/elm` page (`lib/platform/web/templates/page/index.html.eex`).

 Be sure to restart your Phoenix server if it was still running, and it should recompile all the code necessary to get our Elm application displayed on the screen.

+We should now be able to visit `http://0.0.0.0:4000/elm` and see the "Hello from Elm!" text coming from our `Main.elm` application in the `lib/platform/web/elm` folder.

 ![Working Elm Application Inside Phoenix](images/elm_setup/working_elm_application.png)

+## Live Reload

-One of the great features is that we can keep working with Elm, and our live reload features will allow us to see changes without needing to restart the server or refresh the page in the browser.
+One of the great features is that we can keep working with Elm, and the live reload feature will allow us to see changes without needing to restart the server or refresh the page in the browser.
 Try making a small change to the string in our `Main.elm` file: